heseltime/heseltime.github.io/pages/rDai.md

 <img src="../assets/img/WSS23-poster-body.png" alt="Empircial Metamathematics: Extending the Lean-Mathematica Bridge" />

-The final output of the school was a <a href="https://community.wolfram.com/groups/-/m/t/2957419">community post</a> and presentation, forthcoming as a publication in the 2023 Wolfram Summer School Proceedings.
+The final output of the school was a <a href="https://community.wolfram.com/groups/-/m/t/2957419">community post</a> and presentation, forthcoming as a publication in the 2023 Wolfram Summer School Proceedings: I also handed in [results and further study](..\assets\pdf\expose-tree-pattern-function-native-export.pdf) for my studies in Software Engineering at Hagenberg, see the Software Engineering page about the thesis this became.

 # Knowledge Representation and Reasoning (2023 Project) #